Jimmy Dorrell, Executive Director and President, Co-Founder

 “Gratitude is the attitude which enables us to receive the hidden gifts of those we want to serve and to make these gifts visible to the community as a source of celebration….
 There is little doubt that jealousy, rivalry, anger, and resentment dominate our society much more than gratitude.
 Most people are afraid to make themselves available to others.
 They fear that they will be manipulated and exploited.
 They choose the safe way of hiding themselves and thus remaining unnoticed and anonymous.
 But in such a milieu of suspicion and fear, no community can develop and no good news can become visible….
 True missioners are people who are hunting for the Divine treasure hidden in the heart of the people to whom they want to make the Good News known.
 They always expect to see the beauty and truth of God shining through those with whom they live and work.”
 (Nouwen, Gracias)

-Carlton Willis, Program Director
+Carlton Willis, Associate Executive Director of Programs

 Carlton Willis is Director of the MPowerment Program, which provides job training, computer training and adult literacy to the poor and marginalized, as well as working with participants to help them overcome barriers that prevent stability.
 Carlton is a native of Abbeville, SC.
 He attended Anderson College where he received a BA Degree in Music, with an outside field in Business.
 After graduation Carlton became Evening Director of Student Activities and worked in Admissions and Residence Life.
 After a year, Carlton joined Carson-Newman College in Jefferson City, Tennessee where he was Assistant Director of Admissions/Coordinator of Minority Recruitment for seven and a half years.
 He also served as Director of Music at Oak Valley Baptist Church in Oak Ridge, TN for two years.
 Carlton joined Mission Waco as Director of the MPowerment Program in December of 2000.